 - A class set of science notebooks

-The Teacher Institute on Science and Sustainability is generously supported by an anonymous donor; Hearst Endowment for Science Education; Clarence E. Heller Charitable Foundation; Pisces Foundation; and Union Bank Foundation.
+The Teacher Institute on Science and Sustainability is also generously supported by an anonymous donor, the Hearst Endowed Fund for Science Education, and Union Bank Foundation.